gukoff/web-game-complete/modules/05_add_blob_storage/README.md

 `def upload_image(self, image_bytes, content_type) -> str:`

-Now run the app, upload an image, and verify then that a blob is created into the container.
+Now run the app, upload an image, and verify on [portal.azure.com](https://portal.azure.com) that a blob is created in the container.

 ### Part 2.
 Display images for the storage account